Harvard Chan’s Competency and Application-Based MPH Curriculum

 DOMAIN 8: SYSTEMS THINKING

-22. Apply systems thinking tools to a public health issue
+22. Apply systems thinking tools to visually represent a public health issue in a format other than the standard narrative

 *In this context, “interprofessional” refers to engagement with professionals (either students in other professions or practicing professionals) outside of public health (eg, architects, nurses), rather than to engagement with individuals from other public health disciplines (eg, biostatisticians, health promotion specialists).
 “Interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes.”
 From: Framework for Action on Interprofessional Education & Collaborative Practice (WHO/HRH/HPN/10.3).